apichlkostner/CarND-Advanced-Lane-Lines/README.md

 ### Canny edge detection

 Canny edge detection calculates very thin edges.
 So the edges are dilated to fit better to the color segmentation.
+It can be seen that edge detection alone can show some curves which can't be easily distinguished from the real lane mark.

 <img src="docu_images/image0110_challenge_seg_canny.jpg" style="max-width: 500px; height: auto;">

 ### Color segmentation

+For color segmentation the image is transformed from RGB to HSL colorspace.
+White is detected with a threshold of the lightness and yellow with a combination of threshols for hue, lightness and saturation.

 Since the left lines are always yellow and the right lanes are always white in the videos used they are also segmented for the corresponding colors.
 This helped in the harder challenge to reduce reflections from the window.